sndean/k-project-euler/README.md

 ### Acknowledgements

 Some of the code comes from ngn's gitlab [page](https://github.com/ngn/k), Kona's Project Euler [page](https://github.com/kevinlawler/kona/wiki/Project-Euler-Code-Golf), and Hakank's K/Kona [page](http://www.hakank.org/k/).
 As far as I can tell, the K4 and Q solutions are more or less absent from the interwebs.
-I've attempted to expand and improve on all of the solutions and explain how they work in terms of K6 (and where I have time, for Kona, K4, and Q). ngn's work is probably closest to working with Whitney's K6 binary, but most of it doesn't.
+I've attempted to expand and improve on all of the solutions and explain how they work in terms of K6, Kona, K4, and Q. ngn's work is probably closest to working with Whitney's K6 binary, but most of it doesn't.